kylevedder/CiscoAssignment/README.md

 Dependencies
 ============
-This project requires JDK 8 and MongoDB to be installed on the server.
+This project requires JDK 8, Maven, and MongoDB to be installed on the build server and it requires JRE 8 and MongoDB to be installed on the release server.

 API
 =======